Start Here

 Is container gardening enough for useful harvests?

-Yes, if crop choice matches light and routine.
-Herbs and leaves can be highly useful in small quantities.
+Yes, if crop choice matches the light and your routine.
+Herbs and salad leaves can be genuinely useful even in small quantities.

 How many containers should a beginner start with?

-Usually two to three well-managed containers are better than a large mixed collection.
+Usually two to three well-managed containers are better than a large mixed collection that becomes hard to water and maintain.

 Are self-watering pots necessary?